Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Abstract

 \section{Abstract}

-{ We introduce Onflow, a reinforcement learning technique that enables online optimization of portfolio allocation policies based on gradient flows.
-We devise dynamic allocations of an investment portfolio to maximize its expected log return while taking into account transaction fees.
-The portfolio allocation is parameterized through a softmax function, and at each time step, the gradient flow method leads to an ordinary differential equation whose solutions correspond to the updated allocations.
+{ We introduce Onflow, a reinforcement learning method for optimizing portfolio allocation via gradient flows.
+Our approach dynamically adjusts portfolio allocations to maximize expected log returns while accounting for transaction costs.
+Using a softmax parameterization, Onflow updates allocations through an ordinary differential equation derived from gradient flow methods.
 This algorithm belongs to the large class of stochastic optimization procedures; we measure its efficiency by comparing our results to the mathematical theoretical values in a log-normal framework and to standard benchmarks from the 'old NYSE' dataset.

-For log-normal assets, the strategy learned by Onflow, with transaction costs at zero, mimics Markowitz's optimal portfolio and thus the best possible asset allocation strategy.
-Numerical experiments from the 'old NYSE' dataset show that Onflow leads to dynamic asset allocation strategies whose performances are: a) comparable to benchmark strategies such as Cover's Universal Portfolio or Helmbold et al. "multiplicative updates" approach when transaction costs are zero, and b) better than previous procedures when transaction costs are high.
+For log-normal assets with zero transaction costs, Onflow replicates Markowitz optimal portfolio, achieving the best possible allocation.
+Numerical experiments from the 'old NYSE' dataset show that Onflow leads to dynamic asset allocation strategies whose performances are: a) comparable to benchmark strategies such as Cover's Universal Portfolio or Helmbold et al. ``multiplicative updates'' approach when transaction costs are zero, and b) better than previous procedures when transaction costs are high.
 Onflow can even remain efficient in regimes where other dynamical allocation techniques do not work anymore.

-Therefore, as far as tested, Onflow appears to be a promising dynamic portfolio management strategy based on observed prices only and without any assumption on the laws of distributions of the underlying assets' returns.
-In particular it could avoid model risk when building a trading strategy. }
+Onflow is a promising portfolio management strategy that relies solely on observed prices, requiring no assumptions about asset return distributions.
+This makes it robust against model risk, offering a practical solution for real-world trading strategies. }

 \keywords{portfolio allocation, Cover's universal portfolio, EG algorithm, constant rebalanced portfolio, optimal portfolio allocation, asymptotic portfolio performance, reinforcement learning, policy gradient, gradient flows, Old NYSE dataset }